nogueira0811/Regression/README.md

 # Regression Analysis on Mortality and Environmental Factors #
-This project investigates the relationship between total age-adjusted mortality and various predictor variables such as climate, socioeconomic factors and pollution across 60 U.S. cities, using data from a 1973 study by McDonald and Schwing.
+This project investigates the relationship between total age-adjusted mortality and 15 predictor variables (e.g., climate, socioeconomic factors and pollution) across 60 U.S. cities using data from a 1973 study by McDonald and Schwing.
 The analysis is performed using multiple regression techniques to identify significant factors influencing mortality rates.

 ## Features ##
 15 predictor variables including: